Monday, 5 June 2023

 Pretty church

-And the inner walls
+And these are the inner walls

 Impressive battlements

-It had been hot work wandering over this amazing citadel so we were soon looking for a spot to collapse with a cold drink - and lunch.'
+It had been hot work wandering over this amazing citadel so we were soon looking for a spot to collapse with a cold drink - and lunch.

-Bruschetta with prosciutto and fig washed down with icy Aperol spritz
+Bruschetta with prosciutto and fig washed down with icy Aperol Spritz

 That night we escaped the crowd and found a quiet place for dinner.
 It's wonderful to be alone after being with a busload of people, lovely as they might be.
 We topped off the night with a couple of favorite liqueurs - Limoncello and Mirta (made from the berries of the myrtle bush)